projectcalico/calico/docs/bgp.md

 different AS number to be used (e.g because you are peering with a border router), changing the default AS number to the value you require eliminates the need to explicitly set it on a per Calico node basis.
-For more complicated toplogies where you are explicitly setting the AS number on each node, the default value will not be used and therefore using this command is not necessary.
+For more complicated topologies where you are explicitly setting the AS number on each node, the default value will not be used and therefore using this command is not necessary.